Skip to content

 Modular time-series forecasting for PyTorch

-foreblocks provides forecasting models, training, evaluation, and preprocessing. foretools offers companion utilities for synthetic data, feature engineering, decomposition, and hyperparameter search.
+foreblocks provides forecasting models, training, evaluation, and preprocessing. darts is a standalone differentiable neural-architecture-search package. foretools offers companion utilities for synthetic data, feature engineering, decomposition, and hyperparameter search.
+All three ship in the same foreblocks wheel.
 The docs guide you from a simple baseline to advanced architectures and architecture search.

 Start smallUse ForecastingModel + Trainer + ModelEvaluator for a quick baseline.